 Harvest Period.
-About 20-30 seconds after the 1CR relay is energized, the thaw gas valve (18) opens, the "H" water flush solenoid valve (63) opens, the compressor unloads (when required), the cutter motor starts, the thaw timer (2TR) is energized, the red thawing gas light illuminates, and auxiliary equipment such as conveyors etc. start.
-When the refrigerant in the freezer is warmed sufficiently, approximately 40°F / 5°C to allow the ice in the tubes to release and be sized.
-The ice is then discharged into the customers ice handling equipment.
+About 20-30 seconds after the 1CR relay is energized, the thaw gas valve (18) opens, the "H" water flush solenoid valve (63) opens, the compressor unloads (when required), the cutter motor starts, the thaw timer (2TR) is energized, the red thawing gas light illuminates and auxiliary equipment starts (conveyors, etc.).
+When the refrigerant in the freezer is warmed sufficiently, approximately $40^{\circ}F / 5^{\circ}C$ to allow the ice in the tubes to release and be sized, the ice is then discharged into the customer's ice handling equipment.
 See "Ice Handling" for more information on this subject.
 The thaw timer (2TR) is adjustable and should be set for the time required for all the ice to clear the freezer plus 30 seconds more.